kubernetes/enhancements/keps/sig-scheduling/5147-dra-node-reservations/README.md

 required) or even code snippets.
 If there's any ambiguity about HOW your proposal will be implemented, this is the place to discuss them.
 -->

+#### ResourceClaim Configuration

+A user or controller creates a ResourceClaim specifying parameters like:
+- `resourceClassName` (identifies the driver/class responsible for node reservation)
+- Node selection constraints (TBD)
+- Taint configuration (key: `reservation.k8s.io/node-resource` value: `the-reservation-name`) to be applied to the node

+#### DRA Driver Allocation

+1. **ResourceSlices**
+   The DRA driver publishes a list of nodes as `ResourceSlice`.

+2. **Bind (Allocate)**
+   - The driver selects a `ResourceSlice` that meets the allocation criteria.
+   - It applies a taint (`NoExecute`) to the node.
+   - Existing pods that do not tolerate this taint are evicted.
+   - The driver considers the node fully allocated only when all conflicting pods have been successfully evicted.

+3. **Unbind (Release)**
+   - On `ResourceClaim` deletion or unbinding, the driver removes the taint.
+   - The node returns to normal scheduling.

+#### Pod Specification

+Pods needing exclusive use of the reserved node must:
+- Reference the `ResourceClaim` in their spec
+- Include a toleration matching the taint’s key `reservation.k8s.io/node-resource` and value (which corresponds to the reservation name)

+This ensures that only pods explicitly configured for the reservation can run on the reserved node.

+#### Pods Ignoring Reservations

+Some pods (e.g., system daemons, monitoring agents) might require a broad toleration (i.e., they tolerate the reservation taint’s key (`reservation.k8s.io/node-resource`) without specifying the value), allowing them to bypass all reservations.

 ### Test Plan